defser/Contracts/README.md

 Transition for burning Pillar Tokens: **BurnPillar** or **RepayTotalDebt**

 ## Price Oracle Contract
-Price Oracle is mainly used to provide prices of collateral
+Price Oracle is mainly used to provide prices of collateral to **Pillar Vault Contract**